pyrometheous/Prepper-Pi/COMMERCIAL-LICENSE.md

 - **Provide Corresponding Source** via **concurrent source distribution** in the matching public release **or**, at Licensee's option, furnish a **written offer** valid for at least 3 years, for all GPL/LGPL components (including any patches).
 Include `licenses/SOURCE-OFFER.md` with a working URL.
 The written offer must be valid to **any third party** in possession of the object code.
 - If the device employs any installation lock-down, provide any **Installation Information** required by GPLv3.
 (Typical Raspberry Pi setups are user-modifiable.)
 - Where feasible, prefer downstream-supplied FFmpeg/codecs; do not enable non-free encoders unless you hold appropriate rights.
+- Licensee will reasonably cooperate to verify compliance (e.g., by providing the public release link containing the corresponding source).

 ## 7. Patents, Codecs & Firmware
 - Licensee is responsible for **patent** and **codec** licensing (e.g., H.264/AVC, HEVC, AAC) for any encoders/decoders distributed on devices in covered territories.